 Publishing is a global, multi-billion-dollar industry that encompasses bookstores and the print book publishing business, magazine and newspaper publishing, digital books and media, and self-publishing both in print and on digital platforms.
-Master’s in publishing studies programs are unique graduate programs that offer an extensive curriculum grounded in the fundamentals of traditional and digital publishing, coupled with study in specific professional fields of interest.
+Master’s in publishing studies programs are unique graduate programs that offer an extensive curriculum grounded in the fundamentals of traditional publishing and indie/new-model publishing, coupled with study in specific professional fields of interest.

 In these programs, students are exposed to major publishing areas, such as book and magazine media, and develop a foundational, working knowledge of the industry.
 With this knowledge, students design an academic track in subjects that match their professional goals.
 Whether in media content development, traditional book publishing, editing, media marketing or online media, they are prepared to pursue career paths in publishing houses, educational presses, website publications, independent presses, academic journals and more.